AI Claim-Provenance Engine

 The invariants are the product

-The rules are structural, not aspirational — each is enforced on the serve path, not promised in a README:
+Each rule is enforced on the serve path, not promised in a README:

-• Never adjudicate.
+- Never adjudicate.
 No truth labels, no verified / debunked verdicts.
 A card serves the claim triple, the source rating, and the verifiability class — independently benchmarked versus vendor-administered — as raw data.
 Corroboration raises a claim's visibility; it never blesses it.

-• A receipt that can't be re-verified is no receipt.
+- Receipts re-verify on read.
 Every source is snapshotted and re-hashed on read.
 A snapshot that is absent or tampered fails integrity and its evidence line is dropped — and a claim left with no verified receipt does not render at all.
 Provenance is checked at serve time, not asserted once at write time.

-• Grounded or rejected.
+- Grounded or rejected.
 A claim the model proposes but cannot ground in the source text is refused at the extraction gate.
 Nothing reaches the ledger on the model's word alone.

-• The funnel is logged, not hidden.
+- The funnel is logged, not hidden.
 Every proposed claim that doesn't survive — ungrounded, unresolved, un-snapshotted — is written to a rejection ledger with the exact stage it died at.
 The pipeline's failures are as inspectable as its output.

-• Zero network on serve.
+- Zero network on serve.
 The brief renders from the local database and snapshot store only — no third-party request on the path that serves you the page.

 How it's built

 fetch → snapshot → extract → resolve → store → render, every stage real code.
 A self-hosted LLM gateway does the extraction; everything downstream is deterministic.
 Ingest sources are hostile-by-default, so TLS on that path is non-negotiable — the only override is a custom CA bundle, never an off switch.
 It runs unattended in-cluster on a schedule, lays a dated brief onto a persistent volume, and re-verifies every receipt against the snapshot store on the way out.
+638 tests gate the merge (July 2026).